mathLab/PINA/SECURITY.md

 ## Reporting a Vulnerability

-In order for the vulnerability reports to reach maintainers as soon as possible, the preferred way is to use the ["Report a vulnerability"](https://github.com/mathLab/PINA/security/advisories/new) button under the "Security" tab of the associated GitHub project.
+To ensure vulnerability reports reach the maintainers as quickly as possible, the preferred way is to use the ["Report a vulnerability"](https://github.com/mathLab/PINA/security/advisories/new) button under the "Security" tab of the associated GitHub project.
 This creates a private communication channel between the reporter and the maintainers.